 Roma NGOs also contributed to the selection process.
 In most countries the NFPs who were hired as individuals, also mobilised the Roma NGO they were working for to spread the information to other Roma organisations and partners.
-In Bulgaria, the CAHROM representative suggested involving the National Network of Health Mediators in the selection of health mediators who would participate in the ROMED1 training.
+In Bulgaria, the CAHROM28 representative suggested involving the National Network of Health Mediators in the selection of health mediators who would participate in the ROMED1 training.
 The network made a survey among 140 health mediators out of its members to select the best applicants for the training.

-In Portugal, Macedonia and Romania participants were selected in the framework of a strategic partnership with ongoing national programmes and/ or strategies aiming to educate a growing number of mediators.
+In Portugal, "the former Yugoslav Republic of Macedonia" and Romania participants were selected in the framework of a strategic partnership with ongoing national programmes and/ or strategies aiming to educate a growing number of mediators.
 In all three countries the cooperation with the national level institutions for the implementation of ROMED training programme was very effective.